 - its contribution to Canada's ability to compete in world markets.

-In 2009, the Act was amended to include Part IV.1 - Investments Injurious to National SecurityFootnote 3.
-Part IV.1 provides the Government of Canada with the authority to review a foreign investment for potential harm to national security.
-Under this Part, the Governor in Council has the authority to take any measure with respect to an investment that it considers advisable to protect national security, including the following:
+The national security provisions of the Act, first introduced in 2009 in Part IV.1, provide the Government of Canada with the authority to review foreign investments for potential harm to national security.
+These provisions give the Governor-in-Council (GiC) the authority to take any measure related to a foreign investment that it considers advisable to protect national security, including: